ashwinvis/phd-thesis/chapter_01_0_intro.md

 [@BrethouwerLindborg2009;@Salehipour-diapycnal-2015;@maffioli_mixing_2016] have
 shown that mixing efficiency is not a constant and depends on the strength of stratification.
-In the limit of strong stratification it approaches a constant value, and approaches zero with weakly stratified turbulence, scaling with horizontal Froude number as $\Gamma \propto F_h ^{-2}$ [@maffioli_mixing_2016].
+In the limit of strong stratification it approaches a constant value, and approaches zero in the limit of weakly stratified turbulence, scaling with horizontal Froude number as $\Gamma \propto F_h ^{-2}$ [@maffioli_mixing_2016].
 At intermediate levels of stratification, it is found to vary in the interval $\Gamma \in [0.26, 0.51]$ and peaking at $F_f \approx 0.33$.